This is Part I of the Specificity Sequence

 “Startups should have more impact!”

 Activating our specificity powers let us demolish Steve’s claim that “Uber exploits its drivers” by showing that Steve had no specific meaning in mind for it.
-But Steve is just your average above-average IQ guy who went to college and smoked weed if he didn’t have a test coming up.
+But Steve is just your average college-educated guy.
 Let’s kick it up a notch.

 Successful tech founders would have far better lives and legacies if they competed for happiness and impact instead of wealth and users/revenue.